 The Nursing programs are governed by a different reentry policy supplementing the above.
-Please see the corresponding program guide for details.
+Please see the corresponding program handbook for details.

 Leave of Absence

-Active students may apply for a leave of absence (LOA.)
-The student must state the reason for the request and is not eligible for additional financial aid while in leave of absence status.
+Active students may apply for a leave of absence (LOA).
+The student’s request must state the reason for the request.
+Students on LOA are not eligible for additional financial aid.
 The aggregate total days of leave may not exceed 180 days annually.
 These dates do not need to be consecutive.
-Financial aid for students who take off 60 or more consecutive dates may be impacted and students should consult with a financial aid analyst prior to making this decision.
+Financial aid for students who take off 60 or more consecutive dates may be impacted and students should consult with a Financial Aid Analyst prior to making this decision.

-The student must apply for the LOA in advance, unless unforeseen circumstances prevent the student from doing do.
-The College may approve a LOA after the fact provided the student submits the leave of absence form and does not exceed two weeks from his/her last date of attendance.
-The student must provide documentation in support of the LOA to justify being submitted after the fact.
+The student must apply for the LOA in advance, unless unforeseen circumstances prevent the student from doing so.
+The College may approve a LOA after the fact provided the student submits the Leave of Absence form and does not exceed two weeks from his/her last date of attendance.
+The student must provide documentation in support of the LOA to justify the request being submitted after the fact.

 This policy does not supersede or replace the policies for withdrawal published elsewhere.